ulfschneider/ulf.website/content/posts/2022-08-14-mathjax-and-markdown.md

 md.use(mathjax3);
 ```

-You can then write in your Markdown
+You can then write in your Markdown MatJax Tex syntax^[On PhysicsOverflow is a [MathJax basic tutorial and quick reference](https://www.physicsoverflow.org/15329/mathjax-basic-tutorial-and-quick-reference) that can serve as a quickstarter.]

 ```markdown
 $$\sqrt{3x-1}+(1+x)^2$$